skylatian/spotify-folder-tools/README.md

 - etc
 (just a thought)

-future plan:
+#### future plan:

-- check for existed cached credentials - if they exist, use them
+✅ Check for existed cached credentials - if they exist, use them

-- attempt to make simple call with prior credentials. if call fails, get new credentials
+✅ ~~attempt to make simple call with prior credentials. if call fails, get new credentials~~ using timeout instead

-- if call succeeds, move on.
+---

 > [!CAUTION]
 > This project is not associated with Spotify in any manner, and may break at any time.
 Use at your own risk.